cstrainge/sorth/strange-forth/README.md

 One mark of the language's growing maturity is that the language server itself is written in Strange Forth, check out [the language server](https://github.com/cstrainge/sorth/tree/main/strange-forth/server) starting with `language_server.f` if you're interested.

+## Wiki

+Also, there is a [Wiki!](https://github.com/cstrainge/sorth/wiki) where we go over details of the language and help you get started with the interpreter.

 ## Requirements

 MacOS or Linux, (currently only tested with Ubuntu,) on x86-64 and Arm64

+### 0.1.7

+Windows support up to par.
+Also added a wiki to the project to help describe the language.

 ### 0.1.6

 Start of Windows support.

 ### 0.1.0 - 0.1.5